Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 Outcomes and additional information collected can all be used by the workflow orchestrator to drive the flow and direction of the workflow's onwards path.

-## Authorizations
+## Approvals

-On the Hornbill platform, an Authorization is a distinct type of human task, specifically tailored to obtain approval within a workflow orchestration.
-This differs from general human tasks, which are typically completed by a single individual, as authorizations often require consensus or involve the complexities of individual availability and authority levels.
+On the Hornbill platform, an Approval is a special type of human task, specifically tailored to obtain approval or authorization within a workflow orchestration.
+These differ from general human tasks that are completed by a single individual,  Approvals often involve more than one person, can require consensus and can better deal with the complexities of individual availability and authority levels.

-Authorizations not only possess a more defined set of outcomes but also offer additional functionality to facilitate approval through voting, consensus weighting, or individual authority.
+Approvals not only possess a more defined set of outcomes but also offer additional functionality to facilitate approval through voting, consensus weighting, or individual authority.
 This enables a more versatile and adaptive approach to securing approval in various situations.

-In simpler use cases where an Authorization only requires a single individual (or nominated delegate(s)) to complete, a standard human task may be sufficient for workflow approvals.
-This flexibility allows organizations to effectively manage and streamline approval processes within their workflows.
+In simpler use cases where an Approval only requires a single individual (or nominated delegate(s)) to complete, a standard Human Task is simpler to configure and may be perfectly sufficient.
+This flexibility allows organizations to manage and streamline approval processes within their workflows.

 ## Task Ownership